MapsPeople/docs/src/content/various/wcag.md

 ### VPAT

-MapsPeople provides an External Visually Impaired Voluntary Product Accessibility Template (VPAT) upon request, which details the guidelines and compliance level related to each MapsIndoors SDK.
+MapsPeople provides an External Visually Impaired Voluntary Product Accessibility Template (VPAT), which details the guidelines and compliance level related to each MapsIndoors SDK.
+This document can also be acquired in PDF format upon request.

 > Compliance of SDKs indicate that a WCAG compliant application can be built using the SDK.